Text particularly relating to junior students is indicated in orange

 Students extending their accommodation may be required to change room or accommodation if their room is no longer available.

-ETC acts solely as an agent in the provision of homestay accommodation for students, not as principal.
+ETC acts solely as an ETO in the provision of homestay accommodation for students, not as principal.
 Accommodation is normally arranged from midday on Sunday until midday on the following Sunday each week.

 Homestays normally include bed, breakfast and an evening meal from Monday to Friday.
 Additionally, it includes lunches or packed lunches on Saturdays and Sundays.
 Students are responsible for keeping their rooms tidy and making their own beds.